isabella232/journeys.en/help/using/api/capping.md

 * `{JO_HOST}` : [!DNL Journey Orchestration] Gateway URL
 * `{BASE_PATH}` : entry point for the API.
 The value is '/authoring'

+In the following section, you will find the Rest API calls ordered list to perform the use-case.

 Use-Case n°1: **Creation and deployment of a new capping configuration**